-The governance of the BSA is laid down in the English Articles and Dutch Articles.
+The governance of The British School of Amsterdam (BSA) is laid down in the English Articles and Dutch Articles.
 According to the Articles the BSA has a Supervisory Board (SB).

 The SB Code is established based on article 13 of the Articles with the purpose of setting up rules on the decision making process and working procedures within the SB, in addition to the provision made in the Articles.
 The Articles are attached as annex 1 to the SB Code.
 In case of a conflict between the SB Code or the Articles, the Articles will prevail.

 The SB Code is part of the total corporate governance structure of the BSA, which is besides the SB Code laid down in the following company documents: the Articles, the Code of Conduct for the Management Board (MB), the Code of Conduct of the Parent Organisation, the regulations of the Works Council and the various policies of the BSA.

 Article 1 – Aims

 SB Members shall use their expertise and experience to help the BSA provide the best possible education for each of its pupils by enabling staff and pupils to reach the highest standards of achievement.

 SB Members must contribute to the development of the BSA by setting the strategic framework within which the school operates; determining the character, aims and ethos of the school and developing and monitoring school policies, plans and procedures.